Clifton, Karachi: History

 In 1973, Clifton's famous Three Sword monument In Block 9, Clifton was erected as part of a beautification programme launched by Prime Minister Zulfiqar Ali Bhutto, and was built in the shape of his political parties election symbol at the time.
 Despite a breakdown of law and order in Karachi in the 1980s and 1990s, Clifton was one of the localities in Karachi where real estate activity remained strong.

 The government of Zulfiqar Ali Bhutto planned a casino in the area near the Clifton Beach in a bid to attract foreign tourists to Pakistan in the 70s.
 However, the idea was abandoned soon because of political issues and the structure lay empty for many decades until it was taken over by a local amusement parks company, who opened a themed entertainment center named "Sindbad" on it.
 This was also closed down in the early 2000s and after another bout of vacancy, the place was finally torn down and the Dolmen Mall was erected in its place.
 This mall is now one of Pakistan's premier shopping malls, housing local and many foreign brands like Debenham's.

 The areas also houses the former residence of Zulfiqar Ali Bhutto and the current residence of Bilawal Bhutto Zardari and Asif Ali Zardari.
 Bilawal House, which is now the current residence of Bilawal Bhutto Zardari has been surrounded with controversy since the erection of a protective wall around the house, with many local politicians asking authorities to pull it down.

-In 2018, a group of extremists attacked the Chinese embassy here.
+In 2018, a group of extremists attacked the Chinese consulate here.
 The extremists were killed and two police officers were also killed.